 Jane Ellen Ball has been a Strings Educator since she was 17 years old.
 She began teaching cello lessons to elementary children while she was in High School.
 She attended Miami University (of Ohio) where she pursued a Bachelor of Music Education with a minor in String Education.
 Mrs. Ball enjoys the process that beginning students make – going from knowing not much of anything to being able to play a piece in 30 minutes!

 Mrs. Ball has been a cellist in the Fenton Community Orchestra since September 2015.
-She became a FCO Board member in April of 2016.
+She also served as an FCO Board member in 2016.
 She sees “tremendous opportunity for musical development in the Fenton area.
 It says a lot for the FCO that there are members that drive from as far as Lansing to belong to this orchestra.”

 WIND ENSEMBLE MUSIC DIRECTOR – TIMOTHY MARTUCH

-Tim Martuch is a musician, composer, arranger and teacher.
+Tim Martuch is a musician, composer, arranger, and teacher.
 He received his Masters of Fine Arts in Music Production and Sound Design for Visual Media from the Academy of Art University in 2016 and his Bachelors of Arts in Music Theory and Composition from Adrian College in 2013.
 While pursuing his undergraduate degree, Tim was employed at the New York Summer Music Festival for 5 seasons.
-While with the festival, Tim taught music theory, conducted a special staff ensemble, arranged for festival ensembles, played tuba and accompanied the jazz choir and original music theatre workshop classes.
+While with the festival, Tim taught music theory, conducted a special staff ensemble, arranged for festival ensembles, played tuba, and accompanied the jazz choir and original music theater workshop classes.

 Tim directs the NEW FCO Wind Ensemble contributing his talents as composer, orchestrator, arranger, and conductor.
 He also plays tuba with the FCO Full Orchestra and is an active member of many local rock, jazz, and classical chamber groups.

-Tim currently serves as Full Time Faculty of Audio at The Art Institute of Michigan, where he teaches classes in music theory, production, sound design, technology and recording.
+Currently, Tim serves as a full-time faculty of Audio at The Art Institute of Michigan, where he teaches classes in music theory, production, sound design, technology, and recording.
 Tim’s involvement in the study of sonic expression is not simply limited to music.
-As Full Time Faculty of Audio at the Art Institute of Michigan, Tim has significantly escalated his work in audio production and sound design for a wide variety of media platforms.
-He is currently training students who are gaining acceptance to graduate school and are beginning their own careers as audio professionals.
+Tim has significantly escalated his work in audio production and sound design for a wide variety of media platforms.
+He also trains students who are gaining acceptance to graduate schools to become audio professionals.
 Tim’s website may be viewed at: http://www.timmartuch.com/